-The stunning Harlequin Tuskfish usually has eight pairs of alternating orange, blue, and white bands on its body and prominent sharp, blue teeth.
-This species inhabits coral reefs and have been found as deep as 105 feet.
+The stunning harlequin tuskfish usually has eight pairs of alternating orange, blue, and white bands on its body and prominent sharp, blue teeth.
+This species inhabits coral reefs and has been found as deep as 105 feet.

-This fish is named for its multicolored body and its protruding, tusk-like teeth.
+Learn more about the harlequin tuskfish!
+Did you know that this fish is named for its multicolored body and its protruding, tusk-like teeth?

 This fish reaches up to 12 inches in length.

 Larger fish, moray eels and sharks prey on the harlequin tuskfish.

 Experience a 4D movie, explore behind the scenes, meet our experts and come face to face with amazing animals.